 Click on the arrow-window icon at the upper-left corner of the map below for the legend.

 Disclosure: No Connection, Unpaid, My Own Opinions.
-I have not received compensation for this post, and I have no material connection to Kiwi Rail or Tourism New Zealand.
-I made the photos above on 18 July 2012.
-This post is published on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-274.
+I have not received compensation for this post, and I have no material connection to Great Journeys of New Zealand, Kiwi Rail, or Tourism New Zealand.
+I made all photos above on 18 July 2012.
+This post is published on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-274.